Franziska-Paetzold/Arduino-MIDI-controller/readme.md

 - accord and octaves
 - manual mode

 `Hint: The first four modes work only with a synthesizer that recognizes CC7 (interpretation als volume change).
-If you are choosing the manual mode you can map any functionalily by use the //todo Max for Live device.`
+If you are choosing the manual mode you can map any functionalily.`

 2. Use one or more hands to play.
 The distance range is from the sensors up to 50cm.